-12. If the dog crosses the start line with any part of its body before the judge says go, the dog will receive an NQ.
+12. If the dog crosses the start line with any part of its body before the thrower throws the bumper, the dog will receive an NQ.

-13. Time starts as soon as any part of the dog's body crosses the start line, after the judge has given the go ahead.
+13. Time starts as soon as any part of the dog's body crosses the start line, after the thrower releases the bumper.

 14. Time stops when the dog comes back and crosses the start line.
-On multiple retrieves, time remains stopped until the dog crosses the start line again for the next retrieve.
+On multiple retrieves, time remains stopped while the handler resets the dog and up until the dog crosses the start line again for the next retrieve.

 15. If a dog leaves the course area, it is an NQ.

 16. If the dog does not complete the run within time allotted it is an NQ.